SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 #### Game tags

 To complete our analysis, we gathered the official tags from Steam (also called genres) and the most popular user-defined tags.
 This procedure was made manually and some tags were either broken down into subparts or ignored to avoid synonyms while staying general.
 For example, FPS was broken down into 'First person' and 'Shooter', and 'Tactics' was ignored for the more frequent 'Strategy' was already taken.
-The decision to avoid/break the different tags or not was highly subjective but mostly done by one person as to stay consistent.
+The decision to avoid/break the different tags or not was highly subjective but mostly done by one person to stay consistent.
 The games and their tags are publicly accessible [here](https://www.notion.so/ae461477418242858455d878c7647f5f?v=da64bc60b507481483510043f76169c3).

 ## Game embeddings